Darts Rules — How to Play Darts (Complete Beginner's Guide)

 Understanding the Dartboard

-Before learning any game, you need to understand how the dartboard is laid out and what each section is worth.
-Every standard dartboard has the same layout — the same one used in your local pub and at the PDC World Championship.
+Before you learn any game, you need to know how the board works.
+Every standard dartboard has the same layout — the same one hanging in your local pub is the same one at the PDC World Championship.
+Once you know what each bit is worth, everything else clicks into place.

 Board Segments & Scoring

-The dartboard is divided into 20 numbered segments arranged in a specific order designed to punish inaccuracy.
-The numbers aren't sequential — 20 sits next to 1 and 5, so if you miss the 20, you're likely to score low.
+The board is split into 20 numbered segments, and they're arranged in a specific order that's designed to punish bad aim.
+The numbers aren't sequential — 20 sits next to 1 and 5, so if you miss the 20 by a fraction, you're probably scoring low.
+Cruel, but fair.

 | Segment | Location | Score |